 Sunflower seeds provide 21% of the DV for selenium, a mineral essential for thyroid hormone production.
 The thyroid regulates metabolism, and keto dieters are at risk of imbalances due to dietary shifts.
 Selenium also boosts immunity, as noted in Advances in Nutrition.

-Potential Drawbacks and How to Mitigate Them
+Potential Drawbacks of Sunflower Seeds on Keto Diets and How to Mitigate Them

 While sunflower seeds are keto-friendly in moderation, overconsumption poses risks: